mysql/mysql-utilities/doc/intro/index.rst

   }
   result = do_something_wonderful(1, obj_1, obj_2, opt_dictionary)

-The documentation block for the above method is the style used throughout the library.
+The documentation block for the preceding method is the style used throughout the library.

 Example
 -------